damian-lis/portfolio-website/README.md

 <br/>

-#### 2.14.
-Description of callCbsOnHidden method
+#### 2.13.
+Description of callCbsOnHidden method (inside toggleShow method with passing toggle parameter with "off" value)

-If the value of this.preventHidden is false previously passed callbacks (sent when toggle value was "on") are called via callCbsOnHidden method the implementation of which is below (scripts/objects/Curtain.js):
+If the value of this.preventHidden is false previously passed callbacks (sent when toggle value was "on") are called via callCbsOnHidden method.

+Below is a fragment of the toggleShow method in which the discussed method is called and its implementation next to it (scripts/objects/Form.js):

 ```
+  this.callCbsOnHidden()

   callCbsOnHidden() {
     this.cbsToCallOnHidden.map((cb) => cb())
   }
 ```

-As we can see above, it is a simple method that calls elements (callbacks) while iterating through the array.
+As we can see above, it is a simple method that calls functions (callbacks) while iterating through the array.

 <br/>

-#### 2.15.
-Description of clear method with related clearChildren and clearCbsToCallOnHidden methods
+#### 2.14.
+Description of clear method with related clearChildren and clearCbsToCallOnHidden methods (inside toggleShow method with passing toggle parameter with "off" value)

-The next method that is called in sequence is clear method which after a specified time removes the children of this.curtain element, removes the array with children (in the case at hand, form component) and callbacks (sent when toggle value was "on").
+The next method that is called in sequence is clear method.

-Below is an implementation of the clear method with accompanying clearChildren and clearCbsToCallOnHidden methods (scripts/objects/Curtain.js):
+Below is a fragment of the toggleShow method in which the discussed method is called and its implementation with related methods next to it (scripts/objects/Form.js):

 ```
+  this.clear({ after: 200 })

   clearCbsToCallOnHidden() {
     this.cbsToCallOnHidden = []
   }